 - 26. Diagnostic kits and products. - 27.
-Publicly available software applications and/or monitors that may be available with or without a Prescription Order or Refill. - 28.
-Any medication that is used for the treatment of erectile dysfunction or sexual dysfunction.
+Publicly available software applications and/or monitors that may be available with or without a Prescription Order or Refill.

 How to Apply for an Exception

 If an excluded drug is prescribed for a specific medical condition, you may qualify for an exception.
 To request an exception, submit a letter to the Claims Administrator from your Physician stating the medical condition that requires the non-covered drug and the length of projected use.
 The maximum time for which a letter can justify an exception is 12 months.
 If your exception is approved, you will be able to purchase your prescription at your local network pharmacy or by mail order by paying the applicable Copayment or Coinsurance amount.